rocketacademy/basics2.0-docs/coursework/in-class-exercises/day-7-moar-cards.md

 var questionAndAnswerSets = {
   hasBeenCoding: {
     question:
-      'Hey, wow you seem happy today!
-Have you been coding? (yes/no/maybe)',
+      "Hey, wow you seem happy today!
+Have you been coding? (yes/no/maybe)",
     answers: {
       yes: `Wow!
 Me too!
 I've been working on the Blackjack project.
 Makes my day!`,
-      no: 'Oh ok, just normally happy ;)',
+      no: "Oh ok, just normally happy ;)",
-      maybe: 'It seems the very thought of coding makes people happy!', },
+      maybe: "It seems the very thought of coding makes people happy!", },
-    nextQuestionId: 'timeOfDay',
+    nextQuestionId: "timeOfDay",
   },
   timeOfDay: {
     question:
-      'Do you enjoy coding most during the day, night, or both? (day/night/both)',
+      "Do you enjoy coding most during the day, night, or both? (day/night/both)",
     answers: {
-      day: 'Ah yes, when the sun is high in the sky, I can feel its energy too.',
+      day: "Ah yes, when the sun is high in the sky, I can feel its energy too.",
-      night: 'Under the calm and gentle moon, I also find my focus.',
+      night: "Under the calm and gentle moon, I also find my focus.",
       both: "Indeed, I could code 24/7 if I didn't have to sleep!", },
-    nextQuestionId: 'weather',
+    nextQuestionId: "weather",
   },
   weather: {
     question: "Are you most productive when it's sunny or raining? (sun/rain)",
     answers: {
-      sun: 'The sun warms my heart and powers me to code.',
+      sun: "The sun warms my heart and powers me to code.",
-      rain: 'The rain washes away my distractions and allows me to focus.', },
+      rain: "The rain washes away my distractions and allows me to focus.", },
-    nextQuestionId: 'hasBeenCoding',
+    nextQuestionId: "hasBeenCoding",
   },
 };
 ```